Monchu: Granada

 On 16 July 2021, Granada CF announced the singing of Monchu from Barcelona on a free transfer, with Barça reserving a right to 50% of any future sale and a buy-back option.
 He made his top tier debut on 16 August, starting in a 0–0 away draw against Villarreal CF.

 Loan to Valladolid

 On 1 February 2022, Monchu was loaned to Real Valladolid in the second division, for the remainder of the season.

+Aris

+On 3 August 2024, Monchu became the most expensive arrival of Aris, with whom he signed a contract running until the summer of 2029.
+The Spanish midfielder will receive around €800,000 per year, whereas additional bonused have also been predicted.